 Kellie has since fallen in love with AI and now leads Deloitte Australia’s AI & Data offering.
 “I love it because it allows us to be more human as humans and take the robot out of the human, in many ways.”
 She believes that AI has the potential to significantly enrich our lives on many fronts: “Whether that’s health care advances or improvements in financial security, or safety with autonomous vehicles—there’s so many things it’s going to do to improve our day-to-day lives.”

 At Deloitte, she works together with an enthusiastic team of AI professionals.
-She incubates leading-edge AI solutions, works with clients to build their AI fluency, and educates them on what these technologies could mean for their organization.
+She incubates leading-edge AI solutions, works with clients to build their AI fluency and educates them on what these technologies could mean for their organisation.
 “Think of me as Deloitte’s official cheerleader for artificial intelligence in Deloitte Australia,” she says.

 On the representation of women in AI, Kellie sees a need for action: “Females are underrepresented in the field of AI.
 Studies have already proven that teams that are working together with both genders are far more creative, they’re more experimental, they’re more productive, they’re more able to detect biases in their problem-solving.”

 Kellie calls for a change: “The time for impactful AI is now and so women should really think about STEM careers like AI, because there is a huge opportunity to make a massive impact that matters.”